 Cylinder Power Balance Test

 A Cylinder power balance test tests the power of each cylinder, measuring its power contribution.
-An engine analyzer or bidirectional scan tool disables each cylinder and records the drop in RPM as each cylinder is disabled.
+An engine analyzer or bidirectional scan tool cuts each cylinder and records the drop in RPM as each cylinder is disabled.

 Cylinder Power Balance Testing